ABE Transport: A Journey of Entrepreneurship and Determination

 Vertical Divider

-Yendoupabe Tindan has come so far to make a new life.
-His journey as a business owner is a testament to perseverance, ambition, and the power of community support.
+Yendoupabe Tindan's journey as a business owner is a testament to perseverance, ambition, and the power of community support.
 His entrepreneurial success was made possible, in part, by the support of Bridge Investment Community Development Corporation.